lxdlam/CP-Answers/README.md

 There are Ramen's ACM-ICPC problem answers.

-All of the codes here are AC codes, but many of them can be optimized.
+Most of the codes here are AC codes, but many of them can be optimized.
 Some of them are just partial solutions.
+Some of them just stay here.
+(I will check them later.)

 Many of them are written under C++14 standard.
 I compile them using: